Violence against women and girls

 Our strategy aims to:

-• increase support for victims and survivors, ensuring they have access to appropriate, high-quality support
+• increase support for victims and survivors, so they can access appropriate, high-quality support

-• enhance efforts to bring perpetrators to justice and improve reporting to the police
+• strengthen work to bring perpetrators to justice and improve reporting to the police

-• reduce the overall incidence of violence against women and girls.
+• reduce the overall level of violence against women and girls

-The VAWG Board supports both local and national strategies.
-It meets quarterly, with representatives from criminal justice agencies, health services and the Council.
+The board supports local and national strategies.
+It meets every quarter and includes representatives from criminal justice agencies, health services and the council.

-A Strategic VAWG Board oversees the strategy, action plan, and the strategic management of the Multi Agency Task and Coordination group (MATAC).
+A strategic board oversees the strategy, action plan and the strategic management of the Multi Agency Task and Coordination group (MATAC).

 Help us to improve this website